Huzi7/Huzi7/README.md

 - 💞️ I’m looking to collaborate on front / back end web development
 - 📫 How to reach me Email huzi786@yahoo.com

 I am a programmer, who loves all things linked with Technology!
-I am intrested in becoming a game developer and even a software developer, to some extent!
+I am intrested in becoming a game developer and a software developer.